phonegap-build/docs-en/configuring/plugins.md

         </p>
         <hr>
         <p>
-        <code>source</code>: Optional, can either be "pgb", "npm" or "plugins.cordova.io".
+        <code>source</code>: Optional, can either be "pgb" or "npm".
 Defaults to "pgb".
         </p>
         <hr>
         <p>